rswinkle/CVector/README.md

 	#define CVEC_VOID_ALLOCATOR(x) ((x) * 2)

 The allocator macros are used in all functions that increase the size by 1.
-In others (constructors, insert_array, reserve) VEC_X_START_SZ is the amount extra allocated.
+In others (constructors, insert_array, reserve) CVEC_X_START_SZ is the amount extra allocated.

 There are also 2 templates, one for basic types and one for types that contain dynamically allocated memory and you might want a free and/or init function.
-In other words the first template is based off vector_i and the second is based off of vector_void, so look at the corresponding documentation for behavior.
+In other words the first template is based off cvector_i and the second is based off of cvector_void, so look at the corresponding documentation for behavior.
-There are actually 2 varieties of each template, one all-in-one header variety that works like c_vector.h, and the other generates a matching c/h pair.

-They are located in vector_template.h, vector_template2.h, vector_template3.c/h and
+They are located in cvector_template.h, cvector_template2.h.
-vector_template4.c/h.

 To generate your own vector files for a type just run:

 	python3 generate_code.py yourtype

-which will generate the results for all templates so just delete the ones you don't want.
+which will generate the results for both templates so just delete the ones you don't want.

-vector_short and vector_f_struct are examples of the process and how to add it to the testing.
+cvector_short and cvector_f_struct are examples of the process and how to add it to the testing.